How to Winterize Your RV Camper: 12 Simple Steps [by RVers]

 Frequently Asked Questions

-Why is it necessary to winterize my RV’s water systems?
+Why is it necessary to winterize my RV’s plumbing system and water heater tank?

 Answer: Winterizing your RV’s water systems is crucial to prevent any water left inside from freezing, which can lead to pipes bursting or cracking.
 This can result in expensive damage and repairs.
 Proper winterization ensures that your RV remains in top condition and is ready to go when the camping season resumes.

-Can I use regular anti-freeze instead of RV Anti-Freeze?
+Can I use regular anti-freeze instead of non-toxic antifreeze made for RVs?

 Answer: No, it’s important to use RV-specific anti-freeze, which is non-toxic and safe for potable water systems.